| Which Mac Duinnshleibhe? There is a great deal of evidence to support the theory

 call this the Dunshleibe ua Anradhan possibility.

-The argument for our descent from Anrothan is based on:
+The case for this theory is this: The argument for our descent from Anrothan is based on:

-- That the name Molmore used in the 1544 Charter was often used
+The assumption that our name is derived from MacDunshleibe That a Dunsleve existed in Cowal in the 1200s That the name Molmore used in the 1544 Charter was often used

+by MacSweens.
 I have always felt uncomfortable with this theory – and it should

 be remembered that Niall Campbell merely said that it was “quite